VerdantFox/blog_posts/posts/0013_param_tests_dataclasses/param_tests_dataclasses.md

 ==================== 5 passed, 0 deselected in 0.04s ====================
 ```

-Note `-k test_add_parameterized` ran only tests containing that string in the name, and `-v` made the tests output in "verbose" mode (one line per test).
-Analyzing these test results, we can see that five tests ran, one for each tuple of inputs we provided.
+Note `-k test_add_parameterized` ran only tests containing that string in the test name, and `-v` made tests output in "verbose" mode (one line per test).
+Analyzing these test results, we can see that five tests ran, one for each tuple of the inputs we provided.
 We can also see how pytest named the tests (`test_add_parameterized[1-2-3]`): the test name, with the input values of `[num1-num2-expected]` appended to the end.

 Excellent! 🎉 This parameterized test is precisely what we need.
-We dynamically generated a series of tests for different inputs by writing one simple test (it only tests a single call of the `add` function).
+We dynamically generated a series of tests for different inputs by writing one simple test (each test only calls the `add` function once).
 This approach is much cleaner and less work than writing a series of one-off tests.
-It is also much better than looping over these values with a single test because if one test fails, we can see which test failed, and the tests after that will continue to run.
-I'll change the middle test tuple to `(0, 5, 4)` to prove this.
+It is also much better than looping over these values with a single test because if one test fails, we can see which test failed, and the tests after the failing test will continue to run.
+To demonstrate, I'll change the middle test tuple from `(0, 5, 5)` to `(0, 5, 4)`.

 ```bash
 $ pytest -k test_add_parameterized -v